Student's Guide to MLA Style (2021) | Citation & Format

-MLA is one of the most common citation styles used by students and academics.
+MLA style citations are commonly used by students and academics in the humanities.
 This guide follows the 8th (most recent) edition of the MLA Handbook, published by the Modern Language Association in 2016.

 To cite sources in MLA style, you need